-The College to Career curriculm varies to cater to each cohort.
-However, each class will receive and/or participate in professional development activities, self-assesment exercises, case study exploration, guest lectures by top industry leaders, individualized career action plan counseling, mentorship and more.
+The College to Career curriculum varies to cater to each cohort.
+However, each class will receive and/or participate in professional development activities, self-assessment exercises, case study exploration, guest lectures by top industry leaders, individualized career action plan counseling, mentorship, and more.

 What does it cost to participate in the program?

 The College to Career Program is tuition-free.
 Please keep in mind that The Riordan Programs does not pay for housing nor transportation costs.
 Our program identifies housing needs and we do our best to ensure all applicants are housed.
 Applicants are encouraged to seek housing accommodations during the program.